 But you might want to start on a friendlier service like MailChimp.
 It’s easier to get started on MailChimp than most other services, and when your list is under 2,000 recipients, MailChimp is free.

-You Can Build a Popular Blog
+You Can Build a Highly Successful Blog

-We’ve covered a lot of ground in this article, but if you take it step by step, it’s manageable.
+We’ve covered a lot of ground in this article, but if you take it to step by step, it’s manageable.
 Remember that all of the technical attention to detail and promotion doesn’t mean anything if your content isn’t compelling.

 You need to be aware of how to use SEO but always write for readers, not search engines.
 Be engaging, be thorough, and don’t be afraid to write long articles.
 Longer, substantial articles take more time to craft, but they attract more readers, and Google ranks them favorably.